TolikPylypchuk/Cineaste/ADR/0010-have-dry-validation.md

 impossible not to run validation before calling these services.

 The domain will be minimally self-validating for the time being since the application services are guaranteed to accept validated requests.
 I don't like it very much, but for now it'll do.
-Maybe it will changed in the future.
+Maybe it will be changed in the future.

 ## Consequences